 notificationDestination, requestTestNotification, websockNotifConfig are not supported by the present document.

-NOTE: How to address the case in which referenceID is not provided in the response to the background data transfer request, is outside the scope of the current document and left to implementation.
+NOTE 2: How to address the case in which referenceID is not provided in the response to the background data transfer request, is outside the scope of the present document and left to implementation.

 Step 3: The network is configured by SCEF for the background data transfer